 Religious education should enable every child to flourish and to live life in all its fullness.
 (John 10:10).
 It will help educate for dignity and respect encouraging all to live well together.
 Such an approach is offered through a commitment to generous hospitality, being true to our underpinning faith, but with a deep respect for the integrity of other religious traditions (and worldviews) and for the religious freedom of each person.
 (Religious Education Statement of Entitlement February 2019) (You may wish to adapt this and make reference and expand on the school's Christian vision here.
-Please note as stated in the SIAMS schedule, the focus is on RE as an academic subject that is non confessional)
+Please note the focus is on RE as an academic subject that is non confessional)